 Due to multiple advantages with viewing angles and black levels, OLED Televisions are surging in demand in several regions.
 According to the ICDM, in qualifying a TV resolution, contrast modulation is more critical than pure pixel count, and OLED TV displays cater to this specific demand

-Based on market diffusion models, flexible OLEDs are anticipated to observe high market penetration in the foreseen period.
+Based on market diffusion models, flexible OLEDs are anticipated to observe a high market penetration in the foreseen period.
 With the maturity of smartphones in many significant markets, such as China, smartphone manufacturers are developing new, foldable phone models that incorporate flexible OLEDs and further have a massive potential for growth over the next few years.

 Mass production enables companies to reach economies of scale, thereby benefiting the device manufacturers to reduce the overall price of the device.
-Currently, only a few TV manufacturers use OLED, as technology is considered too expensive for the mid-range market.
+Currently, only a few TV manufacturers use OLEDs, as the technology is considered too expensive for the mid-range market.
 Many fitness bands and simple smartwatch devices adopt PMOLED displays.

 Scope of the Report